-The Bridge Notes, common units and warrants to purchase securities in the Qualified Equity Financing (except that, for issuances prior to September 9, 2016, no Common Units were issued in respect thereof) were issued to investors simultaneously in exchange for cash equal to the principal amount of the Bridge Notes.
+The Bridge Notes, common units and warrants to purchase securities in the Qualified Equity Financing (and, for issuances before October 2016, warrants to purchase Series A Preferred Units) were issued to investors simultaneously in exchange for cash equal to the principal amount of the Bridge Notes.
 In addition, the Bridge Notes were issued with an embedded automatic conversion feature in which outstanding Bridge Notes are converted to Series B Preferred Units upon occurrence of the Qualified Equity Financing.
 Each of these separate financial instruments and embedded features require separate accounting.